-DELEGATED MATTER DELEGATED LIMITS AUTHORISED SIGNATORY REFERENCE DOCUMENTS Quotations, Tendering & Contract Procedures (continued) e) Management Consultants Minimum number of tenders Over £25,000 3 tenders Under £25,000 At discretion of Chief Executive & Director of Finance Authority to open tenders Over £25,000 Chief Executive & Director of Finance Authority to adjudicate tender Under £25,000 Chief Executive & Director of Finance Award of Tenders Over £25,000 Borders NHS Board Under £25,000 Chief Executive & Director of Finance f) UK Travel Conference/Course/Training Over £25,000 Chief Executive Expenses Payment Over £5,000 to £25,000 Director of Workforce & Planning and Clinical Board General Manager Up to £5,000 Budget holder g) OVERSEAS Travel Conference/Course/Training Expenses Payment All Chair of NHS Borders Board for Non Executive Members Chief Executive (or appointed deputy) for all NHS Borders employees h) Leased Cars Ordering All Director of Finance
+DELEGATED MATTER DELEGATED LIMITS AUTHORISED SIGNATORY REFERENCE DOCUMENTS Quotations, Tendering & Contract Procedures (continued) e) Management Consultants Minimum number of tenders Over £25,000 Under £25,000 3 tenders At discretion of Chief Executive & Director of Finance Authority to open tenders Over £25,000 Chief Executive & Director of Finance Authority to adjudicate tender Under £25,000 Chief Executive & Director of Finance Award of Tenders Over £25,000 Borders NHS Board Under £25,000 Chief Executive & Director of Finance f) UK Travel Conference/Course/Training Expenses Payment Over £25,000 Over £5,000 to £25,000 Chief Executive Director of Workforce & Planning and Clinical Board Up to £5,000 General Manager Budget holder g) OVERSEAS Travel Conference/Course/Training Expenses Payment All Chair of NHS Borders Board for Non Executive Members Chief Executive (or appointed deputy) for all NHS Borders employees h) Leased Cars Ordering All Director of Finance

-DELEGATED MATTER DELEGATED LIMITS AUTHORISED SIGNATORY REFERENCE DOCUMENTS i) Engagement of Agency/Locum Staff (single instance or arrangement for period of time) Over £100,000 Over £40,000 up to Chief Executive NHS Borders resources - Director of Finance with the £100,000 Medical Director or Director of Nursing, Midwifery & Acute Services or Chief Officer Up to £40,000 Clinical Chairs, General Managers &/or delegated Budget Holders
+DI ELEGATED MATTER DELEGATED LIMITS AUTHORISED SIGNATORY REFERENCE DOCUMENTS i) Engagement of Agency/Locum Staff (single instance or Over £100,000 Chief Executive arrangement for period of time) Over £40,000 up to £100,000 NHS Borders resources - Director of Finance with the Medical Director or Director of Nursing, Midwifery & Acute Services or Chief Officer Up to £40,000 Clinical Chairs, General Managers &/or delegated Budget Holders

 DELEGATED MATTER DELEGATED LIMITS AUTHORISED SIGNATORY REFERENCE DOCUMENTS Endowment Projects, Payments (incl.
-Capital Expenditure Over £100,000 Endowment Fund Board of Trustees ( Between £25,000 and £100,000 As £1k to £10k plus Chairman & Chief Executive and for noting by the Endowment Fund Board of Trustees Between £10,000 and £25,000 As £1k to £10k plus Chief Executive and Director of Finance Between £1,000 and £10,000 Fund Manager and Chair of Clinical Board (or nominated deputy) Up to £1,000 Fund Manager Endowment Investments Delegated Fund Advisor Cheque Signatories Over £5,000 Two authorised bank signatories one of whom shall be at least a Senior Finance Manager.
+Capital Expenditure Over £100,000 Endowment Fund Board of Trustees (mon Capital Exponential C Between £25,000 and £100,000 As £1k to £10k plus Chairman & Chief Executive and for noting by the Endowment Fund Board of Trustees Between £10,000 and £25,000 As £1k to £10k plus Chief Executive and Director of Finance Between £1,000 and £10,000 Fund Manager and Chair of Clinical Board (or nominated deputy) Up to £1,000 Fund Manager Endowment Investments Delegated Fund Advisor Cheque Signatories Over £5,000 Two authorised bank signatories one of whom shall be at least a Senior Finance Manager.
 Authorised Bank Signatory Levels Up to £5,000 One authorised signatory